 Most situations in which cross-nursing is practiced are private arrangements made between parents and the others involved.
 There are many situations in which this may be desired.
-For example, in a family consisting of two women and their children, the non-birthing mother may choose to induce lactation so that she can nurse their baby along with the birthing mother.
+For example, in a family consisting of two women and their children, the non-birthing mother may choose to induce lactation so that she can breastfeed their baby along with the birthing mother.
 In some situations the non-birthing mother may have given birth in the past, but not necessarily.
 Two sisters or close friends who are both nursing their own children, may choose to nurse each other’s children when the child’s mother is not available.
-Cross-nursing may also occur when a breastfeeding parent is hospitalized and is unable to nurse their own child.
+Cross-nursing may also occur when a nursing parent is hospitalized and is unable to breastfeed.
 Perhaps this is due to an emergency or when the potential effects of the nursing parent’s prescribed medication on the baby requires temporary weaning.
-As it is rarely talked about, there is no clear data about how many breastfeeding mothers and parents cross-nurse occasionally or regularly.
+As it is rarely talked about, there is no clear data about how many nursing parents cross-nurse occasionally or regularly.

 There are some things to consider if you wish to enter into a cross-nursing relationship with another nursing parent.
 It is important that you trust the person with whom you are cross-nursing and that you are confident in the safety of the milk they will be providing your baby.
 You can look at the criteria that milk banks use to help you determine whether or not a person’s milk is safe for your baby.
 For more information see Human Milk Banking and Milk Sharing.